Hykudoru/CloneNjin/README.md

 # Controllers
 "/application/controllers"

+Insert your controllers here.
 Controllers can extend/inheret the CloneNjin class.
 A Controller class name and its file name should match the private and public folder name storing views.
 A method name should correspond to the page name.

-# Modules
+# Models
-"/application/modules"
+"/application/models"

-Insert your modules here.
+Insert your models here.